napari/docs/docs/tutorials/fundamentals/viewer.md

 ### Canvas

-The **canvas** is in the center of the viewer and contains the visual display of the data passed to **napari**, including `images`, `point`, `shapes`, and other supported data types.
+The **canvas** is in the center of the viewer and contains the visual display of the data passed to **napari**, including `Images`, `Points`, `Shapes`, and other supported data types.
 Under the hood, the canvas is a `vispy.scene.SceneCanvas` object which has built-in support for features such as zooming and panning.
 As `vispy` uses `OpenGL` and your graphics card, panning and zooming are highly performant.
 You can return to the original zoom level by clicking the `home` button in the viewer buttons panel.

 +++